liquidprompt/liquidprompt/CONTRIBUTING.md

 If your patch is accepted it will be applied either:
 - by "merging" your branch
-- by cherry-picking your commit on top of the `develop` branch.
+- by cherry-picking your commit on top of the `master` branch.
 This makes the history linear, and so easier to track.

 In any case, your authorship will be preserved in the commit.